tempotec/AutoPLM/replit.md

 This Flask-based platform manages technical specifications for the fashion/textile industry.
 It processes PDF files and image files (JPG, PNG, JPEG) containing technical specs using OpenAI's API for OCR and structured data extraction.
 A key feature is AI-powered technical drawing generation using GPT-Image-1, which automatically creates professional flat sketches with precise dimensions and measurement points (POMs) based on extracted specifications and visual analysis of garment images.
 The system includes role-based access control for users and administrators, alongside comprehensive activity tracking.

 ## Recent Changes (November 4, 2025)
+- **Collections Management System**: Complete collection management feature with modern dark theme interface.
+  - New Collection model in database (name, description, status, cover_image, user_id)
+  - Relationship between Specification and Collection via collection_id foreign key
+  - /collections page with grid of collection cards, search functionality, and filters
+  - Modal interface for creating new collections with form validation
+  - /collection/<id> page to view all pieces in a specific collection
+  - Collection status tracking (em_desenvolvimento, finalizada)
+  - Sidebar navigation updated across all pages with functional "My Collections" link
+  - Role-based access: admins see all collections, stylists see only their own
+  - Consistent dark theme (#0a0e1a, #1e2538, #2a3348) matching rest of application
 - **Modern Edit Specification Page**: Completely redesigned edit_specification.html with professional dark theme and improved UX.
   - Two-column layout: form fields on left, product image preview on right (380px sticky)
   - Card-based organization: Informações Gerais, Detalhes e Materiais, Medidas (Tamanho Piloto), Informações Comerciais, Prazos e Entregas, Equipe e Design